 At last, it’s available digitally!
 The spinning fundamentals program I developed for Stringtopia Fiber Arts Studio is aimed at taking you from your first interest in making your own yarn by hand all the way up to being a comfortable intermediate spinner in only 4 months including your practice time.

-SPINNING I comes with fortnightly live class sessions, and twice weekly live “office hours”, as well as access to 4 recorded weekly sessions and several recorded office hours sessions from last time the course was run, giving you time to practice in between opportunities to ask any questions you may have.
+SPINNING I comes with two live class sessions recorded in September 2021, and access to twice weekly office hours, as well as access to 4 recorded weekly sessions and several recorded office hours sessions from last time the course was run, giving you time to practice in between opportunities to ask any questions you may have.
 You can also immediately join the Discord chat channel for class, read the archive of all prior discussion, and interact live with fellow students, graduate community, and of course, me.

 To begin the hands-on exercises, you will need a stick or a pencil, and some spinnable fiber, ideally wool, although you can work with any fiber you are able to find.
 You can also attend this class without doing it hands-on at the outset, and save your access to the class sessions to do at your leisure.

-As soon as your registration is processed you’ll receive access to the private web page that tells you how to navigate your new content, where to access the live participant elements, and what to expect throughout the month!
+As soon as your registration is processed your confirmation email will contain a link to our Discord server and a password to gain access to the private channels where you’ll find links to the class videos pinned, and lots of interesting discussion.
 Work at your own pace or stay with the group, and join the growing community of Spinning I graduates!

 You will learn: